uriel0byte/Bash-Labs/Server-Status.sh/README.md

 # **Server Performance Stats**

-a bash script on any Linux server for analysing server performance stats.
+A bash script on any Linux server for analysing server performance stats.

 ---

 ## **Usage**
-1.Get the scripts by downloading or copying
+1. Get the scripts by downloading or copying

-2.Make the script executable
+2. Make the script executable
 ```bash
 sudo chmod +x server-stats.sh
 ```

-3.Execute the script
+3. Execute the script
 ```bash
 bash server-stats.sh
 ```